 A bird observatory has been installed in the heart of the lagoon.
 Ducks, birds of prey or waders that feed here can be watched in peace.
 Information is also available on the species that can be found in the lagoon, such as the sandpiper, the hoopoe or the common stonechat.

-The lagoon is accessible from both banks.
+The Melides lagoon in Portugal is accessible from both banks.
 The south shore is served by a paved road, and the north shore by a track.

 Another original way to discover the lagoon is to take a ride on a stand-up paddleboard.
 Ana and Daniel, of Surf in Comporta, offer unforgettable SUP rides in the Melides lagoon at sunset.
-An opportunity to practise the sport in a unique and unspoiled environment.
+An opportunity to practise the sport in a unique and unspoiled environment, making this activity one of the 10 top things to do in comporta.

 The wild beaches of Melides in Portugal